shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/05 DynamoDB Performance.md

 ### Transactions

 DynamoDB provide all-or-nothing types operation with `TransactWriteItems` and `TransactGetItems`.
+The consumstion of read and write operation is 2x RCU and 2x WCU.
+This is because, the transactional operation requires prepare and commit.

+**Read Mode (TransactGetItems)**

+- Eventual consistency
+- Strong consistency
+- Transactional

+**Write Mode (TransactWriteItems)**

+- Standard writing
+- Transactional writing

 With `TransactWriteItems`, we can do a batch of 25 items within same account, region and multiple tables.
 We can perform the followings,